OATimofeev/skyProTimofeevBot/README.md

 # Telegram Bot Reminder

-Учебный Telegram-бот на Spring Boot, который принимает сообщения в формате `dd.MM.yyyy HH:mm Текст напоминания`, сохраняет задачу в PostgreSQL и отправляет напоминание по расписанию через scheduler. В проекте уже вынесены слои listener, service, repository, provider и scheduler, а cron-настройка и локальные секреты конфигурируются через `application.properties` и внешний `env/.env.properties`.
+A training Telegram bot built with Spring Boot that accepts messages in the format `dd.MM.yyyy HH:mm Reminder text`, stores tasks in PostgreSQL, and sends reminders on schedule via a scheduler.
+The project already separates layers into listener, service, repository, provider, and scheduler, while cron configuration and local secrets are configured via `application.properties` and external `env/.env.properties`.

-## Возможности
+## Features

-- Обрабатывает команду `/start` и отправляет приветственное сообщение.
+- Handles the `/start` command and sends a welcome message.
-- Принимает напоминания в формате `14.05.2026 18:30 Сделать домашку`.
+- Accepts reminders in the format `14.05.2026 18:30 Do homework`.
-- Сохраняет задачи в PostgreSQL через Spring Data JPA.
+- Stores tasks in PostgreSQL via Spring Data JPA.
-- Запускает проверку просроченных/актуальных задач по cron-расписанию.
+- Runs a check for overdue/current tasks using a cron schedule.
-- Отправляет уведомление в читаемом формате даты `dd.MM.yyyy HH:mm`.
+- Sends notifications in a readable date format `dd.MM.yyyy HH:mm`.

-## Стек
+## Stack

 - Java 17
 - Spring Boot 3.5